The Challenges of Taking Dark Hair Blonde

 The Maleic Acid (which is the ingredient behind the Bond Protect) prevents hair breakage as you lift.

-The maleic acid also makes for a more comfortable, smoother bleach mix while it's sitting on the scalp.
+The Bond Protect (Plex Technology) makes for a more comfortable, smoother bleach mix while it's sitting on the scalp.

 Which means that you (or your client) will face less discomfort, less itching while the bleach is on the hair.